ThirdAxisGames/NotaLog/README.md

 # NotaLog
-Unity Advanced Display Log System - Beta
+Unity In-Game display log console

 ## How to Use